rockingrohit9639/ease-learning/README.md

-# Ease Learning - A Study Resource Webiste
+# Ease Learning - A Study Resource Website
 It is a website which has various resources related to study.
 You can find various notes and books of many subjects here.

 ## Prerequisite